 If you see a yellow mark next to the HID keyboard device, in Device Manager, its driver could be corrupt or missing.
 This is what is causing your keyboard to malfunction.
 But don’t worry.
 To fix the error, you just need to update the driver.

-If your keyboard doesn’t work because the corrupt or missing HID keyboard driver, use your mouse to access Device Manager.
+If your keyboard doesn’t work because of the corrupt or missing HID keyboard driver, use your mouse to access Device Manager.
 The steps are different depending on the system your computer is running: If you’re using Windows 10, follow these steps : 1) Click the Start menu.
-Expand Windows System folder and click Control Panel.
+Expand the Windows System folder and click Control Panel.

 3) View by Small icons and click Device Manager.